NexMunna/new-e-to-e/README.md

 - MySQL database server
 - AWS account with Lambda access
 - Wassenger business account for WhatsApp API
+  - You'll need an API key and Device ID from your Wassenger account
+  - Device ID can be found in the Wassenger dashboard under "Devices" section
 - OpenAI API access

 ## Installation & Setup